“Hello. How can I help you?” you say to the lady standing at the Lost and Found kiosk.

 Let the software do the heavy lifting for your team while they enjoy all the praise.

-Mike’s phone case had a sticker of his company logo on it.
+Sarah's phone case had a sticker of her company logo on it.

 You reduce the amount of time wasted searching for items that may not even exist.